 Throughout your apprenticeship, you will learn to master all the skills.
 You’ll follow the tasks.
 That you will need if you want to work as a professional electrician.
 Such programs of becoming an electrician are most of the time sponsored.
 The main money raisers are joint training committees, vocational schools, or local unions.
 Here are some prerequisites to become eligible for an electrician apprenticeship.
 As a prospective electrician, you must.

-- Be 18 years of age or older
+Be 18 years of age or older

-- Have a high school diploma or GED including a year of Algebra
+Have a high school diploma or GED including a year of Algebra

-- Score high on the NJATC or the General Aptitude Test Battery (GATB) test
+Score high on the NJATC or the General Aptitude Test Battery (GATB) test

-- Be fit to be able to perform the duties necessary for each job
+Be fit to be able to perform the duties necessary for each job

-- Have good dexterity, hand-eye coordination
+Have good dexterity, hand-eye coordination

-- Also, have good vision, and you cannot be color blind due to the coloring of electrical wires.
+Also, have good vision, and you cannot be color blind due to the coloring of electrical wires.

-- National Electrical Contractors Association (NECA)
+National Electrical Contractors Association (NECA)

-- The International Brotherhood of Electrical Workers (IBEW)
+The International Brotherhood of Electrical Workers (IBEW)

-- The National Joint Apprenticeship and Training Committee (NJATC).
+The National Joint Apprenticeship and Training Committee (NJATC)

 How to Become a Journeyman Electrician?

 at least four years of experience within ten years of course completion.
 Participating in an apprenticeship program can help you meet this rule.
 A typical apprenticeship program will need 8,000 hours of on-the-job training.
 The training equals four years’ worth of work experience.
 The duration might seem long, but it is not.
-Everybody who is learning how to become an electrician must also attend a night school for three hours each night.
+To learn how to become an electrician, one must also attend a night school for three hours each night.
 That will be a total of 144 hours of school each year.

-During classroom discussions, the professors teach electrical theories, calculations, electrical code requirements, blueprint reading, and safety precautions.
-For someone who is learning how to become an electrician, knowledge of electrical codes is imperative.
+During classroom discussions, the professors teach electrical theories, calculations, and safety precautions.
+Also, for the aspirant, the knowledge of electrical codes is imperative.
 You may even get training in soldering, maintenance, fire alarm systems, and communications.
-You must be aware that your state will recognize every educational institution offering you training.
+You must be aware that your state will recognize every educational institution.